robin-justin/thevulnerableproject/README.md

 # thevulnerableproject
-This is an intentionally vulnerable web app
+This is an intentionally vulnerable web app, demostrating different popular vulnerabilities.